welchbj/ctf/docs/steganography.md

 | TIFF big-endian        | `b'\x49\x49\x2a\x00'`              |
 | TIFF little-endian     | `b'\x4d\x4d\x00\x2a'`              |
 | JPEG                   | `TODO`                             |

+### Pixel-value Differencing

+This technique encodes data in the differences between differnet pixel values.
+The original paper that introduced it can be found [here](https://people.cs.nctu.edu.tw/~whtsai/Journal%20Paper%20PDFs/Wu_&_Tsai_PRL_2003.pdf), and a nice writeup for solving a challenge based on it from TJCTF 2019 can be found [here](https://github.com/zst-ctf/tjctf-2019-writeups/tree/master/Writeups/Planning_Virtual_Distruction).

 ### BMP File Format